kleqing/Charity-activity-management-system/Readme.md

 2. Then go to [daisy UI](https://daisyui.com/docs/install/), install using NPM as normal and follow the tutorial there
 3. Note: If you style using tailwind WHILE the server is running, you must RESTART (not hot reload) the web server to see changes

-- Important note: The final page: `ForgetPassword_Final.html` also includes some js, make sure to copy them as well instead of just the html

 # If you want to watch this from live server

 ## 1. Install tailwind and daisy UI using npm as normal